hard corals text index | photo index

 Goniopora sp.

 Skeleton disc-shaped (generally 10-15cm), lies unattached to the bottom.
 Thin walls with rounded 'teeth' radiate from the centre.
 Single slit-like mouth.
 Tentacles thick and long (looks like udon noodles) with a bulbous white tip.
 Colours usually brown but sometimes also bright green or bluish.
 Sometimes seen on some of our shores.
 Colonies 10-20cm.
 Corallites trumpet-shaped.
 Tentacles with rounded tips.
 Colours beige, brown and blue.
-Rarely seen on our Southern shores.
+Sometimes seen on our Southern shores.
 Colonies 10-12cm, boulder-shaped or encrusting.
 Polyps (0.5-1cm in diameter), 24 tentacles, short body column (0.5-1cm).
 Corallites circular or hexagonal.
 Colours seen include purple, pink, greenish, yellow and brown.
 Commonly seen on many of our shores, especially on our Southern shores.
 Colonies 10-12cm, boulder-shaped or clusters of short, fat columns with rounded tops.
 Polyps (0.5-1cm in diameter), 24 tentacles, long body column (2-5cm).
 Colours seen include purple, pink, brown and bluish.
 Commonly seen on many of our shores, especially on our Southern shores.

 These are NOT hard corals, they are sea anemones